 History of Strattons

 Strattons is the family home of Les and Vanessa Scott who met at art college in the late 70’s.
-Art is an important ingredient in the development of the hotel.
+Art is an important ingredient in the development of the Manor House.
 The building itself is on a constant rolling maintenance programme.
-Extensive renovation has taken place over the last 17 years using period and conservation materials, working with local skilled artisans who have the craftsmanship, sensitivity and sympathy for old buildings.
+Extensive renovation has taken place over the last 32 years using period and conservation materials, working with local skilled artisans who have the craftsmanship, sensitivity and sympathy for old buildings.
 There is an emphasis on regional building techniques and materials used in this part of the Brecks and incorporating the owner’s passion for the environment.

 Les and Vanessa feel they are caretakers rather than owners of this unique listed building, maintaining and ensuring its longevity for future generations to enjoy.